Ultimate Dairy-Free Chunky Seafood Chowder – perfect for special occasion! (Whole30/Dairy-Free)

 - Add celery and onion and sauté until onion reduces, about 4-5 minutes.

-- Add potatoes and another Tablespoon of ghee.
+- Add potatoes and another Tablespoon of olive oil.

 - Continually stir on medium-high heat for 4-5 minutes, allowing potatoes to cook slightly.

-- Add the last Tablespoon of ghee and allow it to melt.
+- Add the last Tablespoon of olive oil and stir to combine.

 - Add arrowroot powder and mix to allow it to coat ingredients.